Check Compensation

 What are the cheapest European airlines?

-For the second year running, Wizz Air is the overall cheapest EU-based airline.
-For 2024, Aegean is the second most affordable.
-The gap between the revenue average per seat kilometre (RASK) between these two airlines is nearly one euro cent per kilometre, so you should expect to pay more (on average) for any European airline flight than one with Wizz Air.
+Wizz Air is the overall cheapest EU-based airline for 2026, and TAP Air Portugal is the second most affordable.
+The gap between the revenue average per seat kilometre (RASK) is significant at nearly €0.03, so you should expect to pay more (on average) for any European airline flight than one with Wizz Air.

 Which European budget airlines are actually the cheapest?